ask-05/shelf/README.md

 # Things to do
 - Implement piping and I/O redirection
-- Add signal handling (so it doesnt close on ctrl+c)
 - Add a command history
 - Improve lexer to handle quotes and back slashes
 - Add proper error messages